TheDarkDnKTv/AnyTransaction/README.md

 - Build tool: Gradle 7.6
 - API: GraphQL

 As it's POS system, I've chosen PostgresSQL as database due relational abilities.
 And also PostgresSQL is pretty fast and reliable database to use, even support horizontal and vertical scaling.
+From other side we have stateless microservice application based on Spring Boot, that perfeclty scales horizontally or vertically.
+In this case we can run several instsances of app and reach it via load balancer.
 In implementation, I've used next patterns: Repository, Dependency Injection.
 As part of SOLID principles most noticeable is Dependency Inversion principle and Interface segregation principle.

 ## Adding new payment methods